 Fortunately. we can take steps to manage our symptoms.
 However, if the symptoms of compassion fatigue are not recognized and addressed effectively, they may lead to depression and a host of other mental and physical illnesses.

-Another thing that contributes to compassion fatigue is perfectionism, a common trait in veterinary caregivers.
-Perfectionism can add to compassion fatigue-related stress, exhausting caregivers and reducing their ability to give compassionate care to themselves – one of the very things they need to be well, while they do good work.
+Another factor that contributes to compassion fatigue is perfectionism, a common trait in veterinary caregivers.
+Perfectionism can add to compassion fatigue-related stress, by exhausting caregivers and reducing their ability to give compassionate care to themselves – one of the very things they need to be well.

 A study in the UK revealed that British veterinarians are four times as likely to die by suicide than the average person and twice as likely as their human healthcare counterparts to do so.
 In the book When Helping Hurts: Compassion Fatigue in the Veterinary Profession, author Kathleen Ayl, PsyD writes about perfectionism and suicide in veterinary caregivers.

 Ayl quotes equine journalist Candy Lawrence who wrote that veterinary professionals are typically, “…intent on improving themselves and dedicated to putting forth a 180% effort…when they fail to heal, when they fail to prolong the quality of life, this is often perceived as an internalized, magnified, and personal defeat.
 Male depression due to bed problems can be treated with .
 High levels of self-criticism are often associated with high levels of depression.”

 There’s much more to write on this topic, but I want to stop and say this: